nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: UC8 - Delete employee's leave**
 **MSS:**
-1. User __lists all leaves taken by employee(UC 11).__
-2. User requests to delete leave from SudoHR for the employee on a specific day.
+1. User requests to delete leave from SudoHR for the employee on a specific day.
-3. SudoHR informs user that employee's leave has been successfully deleted.
+2. SudoHR informs user that employee's leave has been successfully deleted.

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.

-      Use case ends.

-* 2a.
 The given command has invalid inputs.

-    * 2a1.
+    * 1a1.
 SudoHR shows an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 1.

-* 2b.
+* 1b.
 The given command has missing inputs.
-    * 2b1.
+    * 1b1.
 SudoHR shows an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 1.

-* 2c.
+* 1c.
 The employee has not taken leave on the specific day
-    * 2c1.
+    * 1c1.
 SudoHR shows an error message.

-      Use case resumes at step 3
+      Use case resumes at step 1.

-* 2d.
+* 1d.
 There is no employee with the eid given as input.
-    * 2d1.
+    * 1d1.
 SudoHR shows an error message.

-      Use case resumes at step 3
+      Use case resumes at step 1.

 **Use case: UC9 - List leaves**